diced/zipline/README.md

 ## Pull Requests (contributions to the codebase)

 Create a pull request on GitHub.
 If your PR does not pass the action checks, then please fix the errors.
 If your PR was submitted before a release, and I have pushed a new release, please make sure to update your PR to reflect any changes, usually this is handled by GitHub.

+# Documentation

+Documentation source code is located in [diced/zipline-docs](https://github.com/diced/zipline-docs), and can be accessed [here](https://zipl.vercel.app).